mvakbar/PlayIntegrityApi/README.md

 If you decide to use the Play Integrity API, you should do the following.

-1. First od all you should add implementation of Play-Integrity-API in buil.gradle
+1. First of all you should add implementation of Play-Integrity-API in buil.gradle

         implementation com.google.android.play:integrity:1.0.2